FMCSA New-Registration Radar: Pre-Authority Carrier Alerts

 Terminology, plainly

-This actor reads the FMCSA Company Census registration delta.
+This actor reads registrations as they are added to the FMCSA Company Census.
 It detects newly-registered carriers in the roughly 21-day pre-authority window, and does not read operating-authority status, which lives in FMCSA's L&I system and is a possible future enrichment.
-The copy here says "newly registered" and "pre-authority" throughout; it does not claim to detect an operating-authority grant.
+It does not claim to detect an operating-authority grant.

 Contacts, plainly